- Career Resurrection: For Virginia Madsen, an '80s sex symbol who had been relegated over the years as simply "Michael Madsen's sister".

 - For Thomas Haden Church, it was more of a Career Resurrection.
 He was a star on the '90s sitcom Wings, but faded into obscurity until this role brought him back to the spotlight.
 Church nabbed the role as The Sandman in Spider-Man 3 based off his performance here.

-- Sandra Oh landed a key role in Grey's Anatomy shortly after the film's release.
+- Sandra Oh landed one of the lead roles in future smash hit Grey's Anatomy shortly after the film's release.

 - Throw It In!: In film reviews, it is suggested that Miles is very self-absorbed in his own intelligence because he does the New York Times crossword in pen (while driving!).
 This was not intentional; the crew simply gave Paul Giamatti a pen because that was all they had on hand, but it indeed works for the character nonetheless.